 To KEEP your existing personal Box account and add a UCLA Box Enterprise account:

-- After you have changed your personal account email address, log into https://ucla.account.box.com/login with your UCLA Logon ID and password to create and start using your Box at UCLA.
+- Log into https://ucla.account.box.com/login with your UCLA Logon ID and password to create and start using your Box at UCLA.

 Note: We recommend that you use your UCLA Box Enterprise account for any institutional content.